n6ai/minze/docs/guide/components/styling.md

 The `exportparts` attribute allows you to select and style elements existing in nested components, by exporting their part names.

 This can be done by creating an [attribute property](/guide/components/data#attribute-properties-attributes) inside the component.
-Alternatively you can set the `exportparts` option to `true` to automatically export all parts present in the current component.
+Alternatively you can set the `exportparts` option to `true`, to automatically export all parts present in the current component.

 See [mdn docs](https://developer.mozilla.org/docs/Web/HTML/Global_attributes/exportparts) for more information.